zx0r/PromptEngineeringCore/README.md

 ### Prompt Engineering Core
-Standardizing the Future of Language Interaction

 Prompt Engineering Core (PEC) is a foundational framework for scalable, reliable, and measurable prompt engineering across domains and large language models.

-It’s the first step toward a unified ecosystem of prompt design, evaluation, and optimization.
+> “Prompting is not a trick - it’s an architecture.”

 ---